Feminist Perspectives on Crime and Deviance

 Radical Feminist Perspectives on Religion

-Radical Feminists emphasize the patriarchal nature of some mainstream religions such as Catholicism and Islam.
+Radical Feminists emphasise the patriarchal nature of some mainstream religions such as Catholicism and Islam.
 They argue that such religions have developed in patriarchal societies and have been ‘hijacked’ by men.
 Men have interpreted religious doctrines in order to justify their positions of power.

 Radical Feminists also believe that religion often serves to compensate women for their second class status within religion and society more generally.
 For example, by providing psychological rewards if they accept their role as mothers and limit their horizons to fulfilling that role well.